Wolof people: Wolof Empire

-The Jolof or Wolof Empire was a medieval West African state that ruled parts of Senegal and the Gambia from approximately 1350 to 1890.
+The Jolof or Wolof Empire was a medieval West African state that ruled in modern day Senegal, portions in Southern Mauritania and the Gambia from approximately 1350 to 1890.
 While only ever consolidated into a single state structure for part of this time, the tradition of governance, caste, and culture of the Wolof dominate the history of north-central Senegal for much of the last 800 years.
 Its final demise at the hands of French colonial forces in the 1870s–1890s also marks the beginning of the formation of Senegal as a unified state.

 By the end of the 15th century, the Wolof states of Jolof, Kayor, Baol, and Walo had become united in a federation with Jolof as the metropolitan power.
 The position of king was held by the Burba Wolof, and the rulers of the other component states owed loyalty and tribute payments to him.
 Before the Wolof people became involved in goods and slave trading with the Portuguese merchants on the coast, they had a long tradition of established trading of goods and slaves with the Western Sudanese empires and with Imamate of Futa Toro and other ethnic groups in North Africa.